-ExpressionRunner applies a RuleSuite over a dataset returning the results of any expression as yaml (json cannot support non string map keys).
+ExpressionRunner applies a RuleSuite over a dataset returning the results of any expression as yaml (json cannot support non string map keys), to return a single real type from all the rules use typedExpressionRunner instead.
 When used with just aggregate expressions it allows running dataset level checks, run after DQ it also allows statistics on individual rule results.